 Key Points of Your Specific Situation and Review Your Contract Financing Options:

 This is probably the most critical question.
 A contract or purchase order is a nice piece of paper until you live up to it.
 How can both you and your funding source mitigate the risk of the invoice not getting paid by your creditworthy customer because of quality, quantity, or timeliness issues?

 If the terms of your purchase order from your customer require installation from either you or another contractor, this adds another layer of complexity to your contract funding choices.
-We recommend that you have all your production and delivery steps laid out in a legible timeline so any lender can understand both your process and timeframe.
-Also, show us your product expertise and skillset.
+Factors recommend having all your production and delivery steps laid out in a clear timeline so any lender can understand both your process and timeframe.
+Also, show the factoring company your product expertise and skillset.

 The creditworthiness of your B2B or B2G customer and their desire to help you and work with both you and your funding source is paramount.
-In addition, WIP Funding can offer your customer a Letter of Financial Capability to allay any fears they might have about your financial strength and how that might affect your ability to deliver on the contract or purchase order.
+In addition, factors can offer your customer a Letter of Financial Capability to ease any fears they might have about your financial strength and how that might affect your ability to deliver on the contract or purchase order.

 Contract Financing is transaction driven unless your balance sheet is strong enough for bank financing.
-For WIP Funding to help fund your contract, the transaction must stand on its own merits.
-What do we mean by the transaction must stand on its own merits?
-Your margins, your customer’s creditworthiness, and product needs must be attainable and the contract has to be good for your business.
+For a factor to help fund your contract, the transaction must stand on its own merits.
+Your margins, your customer’s creditworthiness, and product needs must be attainable, and the contract has to be good for your business.
 Too low on margins or impossible demands make a contract unfinanceable.

 Do You Bill Progressively?